-First things first: cellulite is extremely common, affecting 85 to 90 percent of women (and 10 percent of men–they're connective tissue is stronger and they generally have less subcutaneous fat).
+First things first: cellulite is extremely common, affecting most women (and some men).
 Even very thin women can have cellulite because it has very little to do with weight—the key players are genetics, hormones, and age, but before we get into that, let's start with a quick anatomy lesson.

 Cellulite occurs when fibrous bands under the skin (technical term: septae) pull down, causing the subcutaneous fat (aka, the fat just under the skin) to bunch up, creating a distinct dimpled appearance.
 The rippled effect is most likely to occur on your butt, hips, and thighs because this is where we naturally have the most of that subcutaneous fat, as well as reduced circulation and lymphatic drainage, neither of which help matters.

 While genetics are largely to blame, estrogen is involved, too.
 More estrogen equals more fat, which is why cellulite often first appears post-puberty, when estrogen levels spike.
 But as estrogen levels decrease with age, cellulite can also get worse.
 Less estrogen leads to inhibited circulation and decreased collagen production, both of which exacerbate the appearance of dimples.

 At the end of the day, there's no magical cream or treatment that will completely eliminate every last nook and cranny for good, so it's important to adjust your expectations, first and foremost.
 That being said, there are now more options than ever that are undoubtedly effective for at least diminishing the appearance of cellulite.
 Ahead, plastic surgeon Manish Shah and dermatologists Deanne Mraz Robinson and Paul Jarrod Frank explain exactly what these are and how they work.